alperoguzkan/RelaxTask/README.md

 ## WebDrivers

 Webdrivers are already located in the project itself.
 And in the code it refers to relevant user's directory.
 So you don't need to change the directory.
-Only thing you need to make sure of is that, browser versions should be compatible with driver versions:
+Only thing you need to make sure of is that, your browser versions should be compatible with driver versions used:

-For Google Chrome: ChromeDriver  is used (That means your Chrome build should be a subversion of version 90)

-For Mozilla Firefox: GeckoDriver is used

-For Edge: EdgeDriver is used

 ## Running the tests